 Parkent Mador Samsa

 Parkent is popular for its Mador Samsa, prepared from special green plants that are extracted high in the mountains.
 Allegedly the best chefs of this wonderful spring dish are in Parkent.
 This treat is only available during the spring and early summer when the nearby hills and mountains are green.

-Sights near Sun Institute
+Sights near Parkent Sun Institute

 Page updated 20.6.2021